Skip to main content

 Full course description for Cryptography for Cybersecurity Practitioners

-During their senior year, students are required to enroll in specific graduate courses, with the following adjustments: CYBR 641 will substitute for CYBR 442, CYBR 671 and CYBR 672 will replace CFS 280, and CYBR 681 will take the place of CYBR 482.
-Importantly, CYBR 681 will count towards both the major elective requirement of the Bachelor of Science in Cybersecurity program and the core requirement of the Master of Science in Cyber Operations program.
-Additionally, CYBR 621 will contribute an extra four credits of graduate-level coursework, which will apply to both undergraduate and graduate degree requirements.
+During their senior year, students are required to enroll in designated graduate-level courses as part of the integrated program, with the following course substitutions: CYBR 641 will replace CYBR 442 CYBR 671 and CYBR 672 will substitute for CFS 280 CYBR 681 will take the place of CYBR 482 Notably, CYBR 681 will fulfill both the major elective requirement for the Bachelor of Science in Cybersecurity and a core requirement for the Master of Science in Cyber Operations.
+Additionally, CYBR 621 will provide four graduate-level credits that apply toward both the undergraduate and graduate degree requirements.

 Understanding the Operating Systems (OS) theory and the OS security concepts is required to perform critical roles in the cybersecurity and cyber operations fields.
 This course exposes the students to topics of the OS theory with an emphasis on security applications.
 The course begins with an introduction of low-level programming, including Assembly and C. It continues with the basic Unix-like operating system Application Programming Interfaces (APIs) along with the fundamentals of OS concepts.